 - Whether you received a validation letter

-- Whether the amount CACH states you owe is accurate and whether you owe the debt
+- If the amount CACH states you owe is accurate and whether you owe the debt

 - Whether the debt is past the statute of limitation.

-If you’re ready to handle the debt, there are a few different things that you can do when CACH LLC, in addition to responding to the lawsuit:
+If you’re ready to handle the debt, there are a few different things that you can do in addition to responding to the lawsuit:

 Handling the CACH LLC lawsuit:

-The first thing to do when you get sued by CACH LLC is to determine whether you owe the debt or not owe the debt.
+If a lawsuit has been filed, you may wonder how to settle credit card debt when lawsuit has been filed.
+The first thing to do when you get sued by CACH LLC is to determine whether or not you owe the debt.

 If you owe the debt:

-When you owe the debt, we generally state to either contact the attorney yourself or speak with debt settlement or debt collection attorney firm to contact the creditor to see whether the firm will negotiate or attempt to negotiate yourself.
+When you owe the debt, we generally advise to contact either the attorney yourself or speak with the debt settlement or debt collection attorney’s firm in order to contact the creditor to see whether the firm will negotiate or attempt to negotiate yourself.
 You may be able to negotiate a settlement upfront.

 - See whether a payment plan can be arranged that is affordable with your budget.

-- Negotiate for less debt that originally owed.
+- Negotiate for less debt than originally owed.
 If this is plausible, make sure that you have the settlement offer in writing.

-If you do not and cannot have money to pay the debt, this is also a good used case to speak with CACH LLC, and I can help with that conversation.
-If you need to buy time to get the money together to attempt to settle, you can also file the reply to the case.
-Rest assured that we have had a great success in this area or we can point you in the right direction if we are unable to help.
+If you do not and cannot have money to pay the debt, this is also a good case to speak with CACH LLC.
+I can help with that conversation.
+If you need to buy time to get the money together to attempt to settle, you can also file a reply to the case.
+Rest assured that we have had great success in this area or we can point you in the right direction if we are unable to help.
 Feel free to write me directly if you have any questions about which option to pursue.

 If you don’t owe the debt:

 - If you have adequate information showing that this is not your debt, you will want to fight it.
-This is essentially telling the creditor to, “Prove that you owe the debt”.
-The burden of provide lies on them, and if you do not owe the debt, then this may not be a difficult case.
+This is essentially telling the creditor to, “Prove that you owe the debt.”
+The burden of providing lies on them.
+If you do not owe the debt, then this may not be a difficult case.

 - The contract that you signed was illegal or that you signed it based on false information.
 You may want to see outside assistance to determine if this is you.

 In this case, you may want to have a free consult to speak with a reputable debt collection attorney about your options.
-If you do not know a reputable debt collection attorney or you cannot afford one or if you want to represent yourself, please feel free to write me directly for more information.
+If you do not know a reputable debt collection attorney, you cannot afford one, or if you want to represent yourself, please feel free to write me directly for more information.

 1) If you are able to negotiate a settlement with the CACHE LLC debt collection lawyer, get everything in writing.
-Many creditors will have you sign something that states that if you do not follow through with the payments that a judgement will be forthcoming, so that is important to note.
+Many creditors will have you sign something that states if you do not follow through with the payments then a judgment will be forthcoming, so that is important to note.

-2) Once the debt has started to go through the process when a lawsuit has been filed a case, so there is an outstanding case against you.
+2) When a lawsuit has been filed and the debt begins to go through the process, then there is an outstanding case against you.
 The discount will generally be lower than attempting to settle the debt before the case has been filed.
 It will be unlikely to get a 50% discount.